mongodb/mongo-c-driver/src/libmongoc/doc/learn/get/from-source.rst

-  In the following examples, `$SOURCE` refers to the directory in which you will be placing the |mongo-c-driver| source code, and `$VERSION` refers to the version of the C driver that you are.
+  In the following examples, `$SOURCE` refers to the directory in which you will be placing the |mongo-c-driver| source code, and `$VERSION` refers to the version of the C driver that you are building.
 The current version written for this documentation is |version.pre|.

 .. seealso::
   For the list of supported platforms, refer to the :doc:`/ref/platforms` page.